 By Hardik Rajgor May.
 21, 2018

-The result of every office conference call is like the Karnataka elections.
-After spending hours of time and energy on debating a subject, you reach a fractured verdict.
+The result of every office conference call is like a debate on a TV channel.
+After spending an hour of time and energy on discussing a subject, you reach a fractured verdict.

 Before we had office WhatsApp groups, there used to be the meeting.
 Everything from the quality of the toilet paper in the women’s restroom, to the process of booking conference room for meetings, required a meeting.
 Meetings and trainings are the PT period of the corporate world – they give you a break from the routine and help you kill some time.

 Thankfully, we’ve now progressed to a point where only if the matter to be discussed is important, urgent, and confidential – for instance, who raided the office liquor cabinet? – it warrants a physical meeting.
-If it involves a discussion on whether liquor should be served at the next off-site, with a largely young group who can figure out how to turn on the webcam, then a Skype call is enough to get the job done.
+If it involves a discussion on whether liquor should be served at the next off-site or in times of a pandemic how many more days should we extend the work-from-home diktat, with a largely young group who can figure out how to turn on the webcam, then a Skype call is enough to get the job done.
 But if a few of those involved in the discussion, are above 35 and the subject to be discussed does not involve the excitement of alcohol or the mystery of theft, then it is time for what that most office-goers dread today… a conference call.

 The journey of every conference call begins with planning a conference call.
 It is a burden that eventually falls into the lap of the office intern, aka office ka kaccha nimboo.
 He maybe an MBA or a Ph.D, but there are some things that degrees can’t buy.
 The intern has no choice but to take up the task and coordinate the timings with his colleagues, reminding him of the time he mocked his call-centre friends.
 Then comes the real part, setting up the call after going through two-digit approvals from HR, sending invite mails while keeping hierarchy in mind as responses come in.